Key takeaways from the fourth night of the Democratic National Convention

 “It is not.
 We have the constitutional right to vote.
 In fact, it is a human right, so let us use it.
 I want you to walk with us.
 I want you to march with us.
 I want you to vote with us.”

-Prosecutors who worked with Harris later came out on stage to tout her record in the criminal justice system, including her defence of sex trafficking survivors.
+Prosecutors who worked with Harris later came out on stage to tout her record in the criminal justice system, including her defence of sex-trafficking survivors.

-Ukraine, China receive foreign policy nods
+Ukraine, China, Gaza receive foreign policy nods

-One of the major themes that emerged from the night was American leadership on the world stage – and a rejection of the “America First” foreign policy championed by Trump.
+One of the major themes that emerged on Thursday was American leadership on the world stage — and a rejection of the “America First” foreign policy championed by Trump.

 “The choice in November is stark: America retreating from the world or leading the world,” Representative Elissa Slotkin of Michigan said.